We have been living in Cypriot village for almost two months, and during this time we have used local public transport quite often.

 There are several operating urban city routes that can take you to Larnaca International Airport.

 The first airport leaves the city at 5-50am, the last one leaves the airport at 11-55pm.
-On average, the journey takes from 15 to 30 minutes, depending on the city area where you get the bus.
+On average, the journey takes from 15 to 30 minutes, depending on the city area where you need to get.

 The ticket price is ridiculous – 1.5 euros.